LiamBatiste/Bank-Customer-Churn/README.md

 #### FN: 566 cases were incorrectly predicted as not churned (Type II error).
 #### TP: 55 cases were correctly predicted as churned.

+Precision: Precision measures how many of the predicted positive cases (churned) are actually positive were calcuated.
 #### Precision = TP / (TP + FP) = 55 / (55 + 46) ≈ 0.544
+Meaning about 54.4% of the customers predicted as churned actually churned through model predictions.

+Recall (Sensitivity): Recall measures how many of the actual positive cases (churned) were predicted correctly.
+#### Recall = TP / (TP + FN) = 55 / (55 + 566) ≈ 0.088
+So the model identified only about 8.8% of all churned customers.

+Clearly this model was not effective at predicting churn, so a better model for predicting categorical target variables such as churn might be to use a Logistic Regression Model.
+This will allow me to pass predictor variables into the model so that a definitive 0 (no churn) or 1 (churn) can be outputted for each given customer - this avoids the need for a threshold.

+#### Logistic Regression Model (LR)
+Therefore with respect to the MLR model, it was decided that a new approach through the Logistic Regression Model.
+This was justified by it's ability to be applied to binary target variables such as churn.
+In order for this to be possible however, all predictors were one-hot encoded through dummy variable fields of any categorical predictors.
+Secondly,

 ## Refinement
 Explain how the model was refined using techniques like GridSearchCV or hyperparameter tuning to optimize performance.